 In the biblical times, barrenness was such a reproach.
 In the spiritual sense barrenness is even worse.
 We literally loose out ability to reproduce if we do not have enough seed (the word of God) in us.
 We must protect our ability to reproduce and we can do it only with the “Word of God”.
 Amen.

 May the Lord help us to girdle our loins in Jesus’ name.

 The heart is the vital organ of the human body.
 The breastplate of the soldier protects the heart.
 The Bible declares in Proverbs 4:23, “Watch over your heart with all diligence, for from it flow the springs of life”.

 Paul speaks about the breastplate of righteousness as a protection of the heart.
 Ultimately what we have in our heart determines the course of our life, for good or for evil.
 Therefore it is so important to safeguard your heart.
-We an a soldier in the army of God need the breastplate of righteousness.
+When a soldier in the army of God we need the breastplate of righteousness.

 Paul describes the breastplate of righteousness need to be put on.
 Unless you decide to put on this breastplate, God cannot put this on you.

 “But since we are of the day, let us be sober, having put on the breastplate of faith and love.”
 (1 Thessalonians 5:8)

 Again Paul describes the breastplate but this time on a different dimension, ie., of faith and love.

 If we put these two scriptures together, the breastplate of righteousness is a breastplate of faith and love.
 In Philippians 3:9, Paul speaks about this kind of righteousness again. “…that I may be found in Him, not having a righteousness of my own derived from the law, but that which is through faith in Christ, the righteousness which comes from God on the basis of faith.”